Glee (TV series): Cast and characters

 Many of the original characters graduated from McKinley High at the end of the third season.
 Murphy said, "We didn't want to have a show where they were in high school for eight years.
 We really wanted to be true to that experience."
-Adult characters played by Matthew Morrison and Jane Lynch would remain to provide continuity to the series, though according to Falchuk, some students—Rachel, Finn and Kurt in particular—would likely remain on the show after they graduate.
+Adult characters played by Matthew Morrison and Jane Lynch remained to provide continuity to the series, though according to Falchuk, some students—Rachel, Finn and Kurt in particular—would likely remain on the show after they graduate.
 In May 2012, Murphy said that just because a character on the show graduates high school does not mean that they are leaving, "A lot of people have been writing Dianna's off the show, Amber's off the show — they're not off the show.
 I think Amber was talking about that bittersweet feeling of, 'I'll never be in the choir room with that exact group of people.'
 At least that's what she told me ...
 When I read that [tweet,] I said, 'I think people will misconstrue that.'
 She's excited about where her character is going.
 They all are.
 I wanted to do the right thing by all of them."
 He then continued: "They're all coming back.
 Anyone who is a regular is coming back.
 Everyone said yes."

 On June 28, 2013, the media reported that Morris, Riley, Salling, and Shum would be changing from starring status to guest starring roles for the fifth season, and on the following day that Jacob Artist, Melissa Benoist, Blake Jenner, Alex Newell, and Becca Tobin (who play Jake Puckerman, Marley Rose, Ryder Lynn, Wade "Unique" Adams, and Kitty Wilde, respectively), were all being promoted to the show's main cast.

 On July 13, 2013, Cory Monteith was found dead in his room at the Fairmont Pacific Rim hotel in Vancouver, British Columbia, after failing to check out.
 Staff were sent to his room where his body was discovered.
 An autopsy completed on July 15 indicated that he died of an accidental alcohol and heroin overdose.
 On July 20, 2013, Ryan Murphy said in various media outlets that Cory would have a tribute in season five's third episode, which would deal with the death of Monteith's character, Finn.

 On July 30, 2013, Mays confirmed that she would depart the show after the fifth season to work on other projects, but stated that she would be open to returning as a guest star in the future.

 On July 7, 2014, it was confirmed that Rivera and Ushkowitz would be placed on a recurring status for the sixth and final season.
 On August 28, a website revealed that Amber Riley would once again become a regular along with Dot-Marie Jones while Jayma Mays would be on a recurring status.